ietf-wg-alto/draft-ietf-alto-path-vector/services.md

   MUST be interpreted as an empty list, indicating that the ALTO server MUST NOT return any property in the Unified Property part.

 Example: Consider the network in {{fig-dumbbell}}.
-If a client wants to query the `max-reservable-bandwidth` between PID1 and PID2, it can submit the following request.
+If an ALTO client wants to query the `max-reservable-bandwidth` between PID1 and PID2, it can submit the following request.

 ~~~
    POST /costmap/pv HTTP/1.1